 While the carbon tax may represent an increase in input prices for many small businesses, others will find the increased environmental emphasis it fosters to be a vindication or an impetus to improve their own operations.

-“We’re doing all the little things that we can think of that are good for the environment,” he says, “but in the end we have to accept the price changes and make the best of it that we can.”
+“We’re doing all the little things that we can think of that is good for the environment,” he says, “but in the end, we have to accept the price changes and make the best of it that we can.”

 Facilities-intensive businesses may find greater benefits from using the carbon tax as an impetus to upgrade equipment or revisit operations.
 This has been the case for Ferguson Plarre Bakehouses, a Victorian bakery franchise that has worked greenhouse-gas reduction into its corporate image for many years and has seen dramatic savings since it moved into a highly efficient new main office in 2007 and began implementing a range of carbon-reduction practices.

-Before that move, Ferguson Plarre was producing its products in an old building that was not climate controlled.
-Erratic temperatures and humidity levels not only made quality control and management of baked-goods stock difficult, but also had fostered quite inefficient environmental practices over the years.
+Before that move, Ferguson Plarre was producing its products in an old building that was not climate-controlled.
+Erratic temperatures and humidity levels not only make quality control and management of baked goods stock difficult but also had fostered quite inefficient environmental practices over the years.